 Cooperation in education, research and innovation

-Researchers from Colombia can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers with Colombian citizenship can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
 Applications are submitted via COLFUTURO and ICETEX.

-The University of St. Gallen (HSG) is the Leading House responsible for the cooperation with Latin American institutions.
-Among other things, the Leading House offers several funding instruments for the exchange between Colombian and Swiss researchers.
-In addition, the HSG together with ICETEX organizes the Academia - Industry Training, which supports Swiss and Colombian start-ups to make their products marketable.
+The University of St Gallen (HSG) is the Leading House responsible for cooperation with Latin American institutions.
+Among other things, the Leading House offers several funding instruments for exchanges of Colombian and Swiss researchers.
+In addition, the HSG together with ICETEX organises the Academia - Industry Training, which supports Swiss and Colombian start-ups to make their products marketable.

 Swiss Government Excellence Scholarships for Foreign Researchers and Artists, SERI